Americans vaccinated against COVID-19 still wait for advice

 Regarding small gatherings among people who have been fully vaccinated, “the relative risk is so low that you would not have to wear a mask, that you could have a good social gathering within the home,” said Dr. Anthony Fauci, the government’s leading infectious diseases doctor, during a recent White House briefing.

-Some experts discussed the possibility that movie theaters or cruise ships or certain other businesses might open up to vaccinated people, and ask for proof of vaccination status.
-Israel's government has begun issuing a "green pass" vaccination certificate to anyone who has received two doses of COVID vaccine through an accredited vaccination service.
+Some experts discussed the possibility that movie theaters or cruise ships or certain other businesses might open up to vaccinated people and ask for proof of vaccination status.
+Israel’s government has begun issuing a “green pass” vaccination certificate to anyone who has received two doses of COVID-19 vaccine through an accredited vaccination service.

 “I don’t know if in this country we would tolerate the federal government issue some kind of pass, the way they did in Israel,” Wen said.
 But businesses might want such passes and they would be an incentive that might help the overall rate of vaccination, Wen said.